 Those accepted between January 15 and May 14 will have 14 days to submit their initial $500 deposit.

-Those accepted after May 15 may be asked for an immediate deposit to submit their initial $500 deposit.
+Those accepted after May 15 may be asked for an immediate deposit.

-Beginning in early 2015, incoming students will receive information on how to access Pulse (DMU’s intranet) and your DMU email address.
+Within 1 week of submitting your seat deposit, incoming students will receive information on how to access Pulse (DMU’s intranet) and your DMU email address.
 You will receive a notification from the admissions office when you are about to receive your login information.
-This information will be emailed to you, so be sure to keep the information safe.
+This information will be emailed to you via encrypted message, so be sure to check your inbox and spam folders.
 Pulse is your go-to spot for all kinds of information including: financial aid, student health forms, student health insurance, registration checklist, technical standards, wellness center access, orientation schedule, and other announcements.

-- Financial aid: Detailed information will be available on Pulse beginning in April 2015.
-We recommend you wait until you’ve filed your 2014 taxes to get started on your FAFSA.
-Also, your parent’s tax info is only necessary if you are planning to apply for Pell Grants.
+Detailed information will be available on Pulse beginning in April 2017.
+We recommend you wait until you filed your 2016 taxes to get started on your FAFSA (DMU’s code is 015616).
+Also, your parents’ tax info is only necessary if you are planning to apply for Pell Grants.

 Students must be able to meet the technical standards for education at DMU either with or without accommodation.
-The Technical Standards form will be available on Pulse this summer, but you may review the standards online here:
+You may review the standards online.

 Housing is abundant in the Des Moines area, and students in the past have found the best time to check out apartments is February-March.
-DMU does not own any dorms or residence halls, so students are responsible for locating their own housing; DMU does not own any student housing.
+DMU does not own any dorms or residence halls, so students are responsible for locating their housing arrangements.
 To help you out, Pulse contains the “DMU classifieds” which is a great place to post if you’re looking for a place or a roomie.
-In fact, more than 60% of DMU students who had a roommate, found them on Pulse!
 The University acts solely as a facilitator in hosting this forum.

 Tuition is collected in two equal payments, in August and January.
 Tuition and fees are approved by the University’s Board of Trustees each spring and collected by the Accounting Office.
-2014-2015 D.O. annual tuition is currently available, so be sure to check out the cost of attendance budget to help you plan (tuition and fees are subject to change.)
-We anticipate the 2015-2016 budget to be available in the spring.
+2016-2017 D.O. annual tuition is currently available, so be sure to check out the cost of attendance budget to help you plan (tuition and fees are subject to change).
+We anticipate the 2017-2018 budget to be available in the spring.